Your email address is an important part of your online marketing efforts.

 This advice is easy to follow if you are starting your therapy practice from scratch.
 But what if you’ve been using a free email address for years?

-But if you’d like to switch, there’s a pretty easy way to do that.
+But I think the best option is to make the switch – and it’s actually very easy to do.
 First, update your website so all new clients email your new email address.
 Then set up your old email address to automatically forward all incoming emails to your new email address.
-If your old email address is in gmail, this guide will walk you through the process (if you don’t use Gmail, a quick web search should help you find the instructions for the service you do use.)
+If your old email address is in Gmail, this guide will walk you through the process (if you don’t use Gmail, a quick web search should help you find the instructions for the service you do use.)

 Once you’ve done this, then emails to your old address will automatically arrive in your new inbox.
 You can then reply to them and let the other person know that you’ve updated your email address.
 After a month or two, almost everyone should have switched over to using your new email address.